Updated: Jun 7

-The William Optics ZenithStar 61 f/5.9 Double APO is a very small, wide and affordable telescope that can easily be transported anywhere you go.
-It includes its own Bahtinov mask integrated directly into the cap of the tube, and, for an extra $49, you can also get a carrying case dedicated for this telescope.
+The William Optics ZenithStar 61 f/5.9 Doublet APO is a very small, wide, and affordable telescope that can easily be transported anywhere you go.
+It includes its own Bahtinov mask integrated directly into the cap of the tube, and, for an extra $49, you can also get a carrying case dedicated to this telescope.

 Take a look at images taken with the ZenithStar 61 on Astrobin.

 Manufacturer: William Optics

 Focal Ratio: f/5.9